 The strength of an electromagnet changes with the number number of coils of the wire.

-The way to judge if more turns on a electromagnet produces a stronger magnetic force is to count how many paperclips the different number of coils pick up.
+The way to judge if more turns on an electromagnet produce a stronger magnetic force is to count how many paperclips the different number of coils can pick up.

-NOTE: This is also a great test to judge between the strength of two magnets.
+NOTE: This is also a great test to judge the relative strengths of two magnets.

 Here, with more turns of wire on the nail, the electromagnet can pick up five paperclips.

 NOTE: The strength of an electromagnet is directly proportional to not only the current but the number of windings.
-Double the number of windings doubles the strength of the magnet.
+Doubling the number of windings doubles the strength of the magnet.